mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-So this is a thing something like, you know, when I did `apt-get` so you can just say "yeah, make sure that the package `openssh-server` is installed" and it will be different on each operating system that you use.

-The next is a `file` type:
+A `package` resource is simply a software package that you might install via `apt-get` on Debian, `yum` on RedHat, etc.

 {% highlight ruby %}
 file { '/etc/sudoers':